kuokuo123/otter-launcher/README.md

 - "app" to launch application menu
 - etc.

 Some helper scripts can be found in the [contrib](https://github.com/kuokuo123/otter-launcher/tree/main/contrib) folder.
-Also, it's recommended to setup [sway-launcher-desktop](https://github.com/Biont/sway-launcher-desktop) as a module to launch desktop apps.
+Also, it's recommended to setup [sway-launcher-desktop](https://github.com/Biont/sway-launcher-desktop) (more mature) or [gyr](https://github.com/Mjoyufull/gyr) (developing) as a module to launch desktop apps.
 Use your wm's window rules to control its window size.

 # Demo